Shakti Sikkim Village Houses

-Children over the age of 3 are welcome; however children 8 yrs and above would enjoy the experience most.
+Children over the age of 3 years are welcome to come and stay at Shakti Village Houses; however children 8 years and above would enjoy the experience most.

 Located in the North East of the Indian sub continent, the Buddhist Kingdom of Sikkim shares borders with Bhutan, Tibet and Nepal and is nestled in the heart of India’s Eastern Himalayan range.
 Sikkim offers stunning and uniquely diverse landscapes under the looming presence of the world's third highest mountain, Kanchenjunga.
 Other destination of interest include the Buddhist town of Pemayangtse, the hill station of Darjeeling, and Gangtok which is the capital of Sikkim.